mammatus95/SoundingAnalyze/README.md

 # Sounding Analyze

-Actually, C program but graphical output has been added with python3.
+Actually, a C program to analyze sounding data.
+By time graphical output like plots has been added using python3 and matplotlib.

 ## Installation